-GSC-445

-Design of Supply Chain Systems 3 credits
+GSC-445 Design of Supply Chain Systems 3 credits

 This course covers some of the strategic issues of managing a supply chain.
 It emphasizes the importance of understanding the customers and other stakeholders of an organization, as well as the organization itself including its value chain, the industry, and suppliers.
 It also focuses on the challenging issues related to supply chain cooperation and coordination.
 The course will include reviews of various supply chain design models and will focus on the principles of designing a supply chain that is effective and efficient.
-Prerequisites: GSC-325 and GSC-335.
+Prerequisites: GSC-355 and GSC-335.

-GSC-485

-Information Systems for Global Supply Chain Management 3 credits
+GSC-485 Information Systems for Global Supply Chain Management

 As we head deeper into the digital age, ubiquitous information access, integration, and sharing become the norm at both the intraand inter-organizational levels.
 Knowledge has become the most valuable asset.
 The effective creation, management, and utilization of knowledge dictates success.
 The purpose of this senior-level management information systems course is to prepare students for today's dynamic business environment by increasing their understanding of IT-enabled global information processing and management.
 Additionally, this course has a specific emphasis on the impact and effective utilization of information systems for the global supply chain.
 GSC-485 can fulfill the CIS-485 requirement for nonglobal supply chain majors.
 Prerequisites: senior standing and GSCM majors only or permission of instructor.
+Please note: Students will not receive credit for both GSC-485 and CIS-485.